denevell/Natch-Android/README.md

 ### Testing to do

-* Test can see author / date
-* Test can register from not logged in popup
-* Test back indicator on posts page
-* Test long click on first item in list thread listview
 * Test register / login after failed post
 * See if I can tests gcm notifications
 * Test duplicate registers.